Skip to main content

 });

-We added the auth middleware to both routes, now let's create the middleware:
+We added the auth middleware to both routes.
+Now let's create the middleware:

 src/app/users/middleware/auth.ts